Forklift Operator Cover Letter Examples and Templates for 2023

 Dear Ms. Khatun:

 I’m a stand-up forklift operator with six years of experience performing injury-free heavy-load lifting and moving in warehouses.
-I would be very interested in applying my skills in your advertised Forklift Operator role.
+I would like to apply my skills in your advertised forklift operator role.

 I’ve become an expert at operating and maintaining stand-up forklifts throughout my career.
 My credentials and focus areas include the following: